 - Use Data Loss Protection (DLP) tools like GAT Shield to combat and mitigate cloud account hijacking attacks.

 - Make sure you have 2FA and 3FA pushed out for your users.

 - Always encrypt sensitive data before moving it to the cloud.

 Ah, those ‘phishy’ phishing scams!

-Phishing is based on the concept of ‘deception’ where the attacker uses disguised emails, apps and websites to scam recipients, gather personal information and access sensitive data.
+Phishing is based on the concept of ‘deception’ where the attacker uses disguised emails, apps, and websites to scam recipients, gather personal information, and access sensitive data.

 Fake Apps are also another new trending phishing threat, especially for cloud environments.
-Once a user accepts the permission requests of a malicious app, the hacker has access to their account, data and will likely have full control.
+Once a user accepts the permission requests of a malicious app, the hacker has access to their account, and data and will likely have full control.